1) WHAT DO I HAVE TO DO TO BOOK YOU?

 Portrait session images are typically ready in four (4) weeks.

 Studio flushmount albums take about 4 weeks for production once final design is approved by client.
 Couture art books take closer to 6-8 weeks.

 3) WHAT KIND OF CAMERA DO YOU HAVE?

 I shoot wide variety of gear (Canon, Fuji, Rollieflex, Pentax, Leica, etc) some digital, some film, while most of my associate photographers who assist me shoot Nikon.
 If one camera fails for any reason during a wedding I’ll cry and call the insurance company the next day – but for your day coverage continues as I just grab another camera to use.

 Yes.
 Pay with credit card via paypal.
 If paying in the office or on location I can also swipe cards on my phone, yeah there’s an app for that.

 5) HOW LONG DO THE SHOOTS LAST?

-Full wedding day is considered from the last hour of getting ready to the end of important events during the reception.
-Just keep in mind I’m human and after 10-12 hours of non stop work my productivity will slip just like anyone elses.
-Depening on your wedding day schedule you can expect me there anywhere from 7-9 hours.
+Depening on the wedding day schedule most clients book me for anywhere from 6-9 hours.
 Lifestyle sessions are typically 1-2 hours but that to can vary depending on location and just what type of shoot it is.

 6) HOW MANY PHOTOS WILL I GET?

-For weddings I average 75 an hour with most weddings producing 600-900 images.
-For lifestyle session this is around 50-75 total images.
+For weddings I average 50+ an hour with most weddings producing 500 images.
+For portrait style sessions this is around 35~ 50 total images.